Cloufield/gwaslab/docs/Harmonization.md

     `infer_strand()` only change the status code.
 Use [filp function](#flipping-based-on-status-code) `.flip_allele_stats()` to filp the allele-specific stats.

-## Check the difference in allele frequency
+## 5. Check the difference in allele frequency

 `.check_daf()` : check the allele frequency discrepancy with a reference vcf.
-Please make sure your sumstats are already harmonized, and the variants in reference VCF are also aligned. gwaslab will retrieve infomation only for matched variants (CHR, POS, EA-ALT, and NEA-REF).
+Please make sure your sumstats are already harmonized, and the variants in reference VCF are also aligned. gwaslab will retrieve information only for matched variants (CHR, POS, EA-ALT, and NEA-REF).

 `ref_infer`: reference VCF file path.
 `ref_alt_freq`:  allele frequency for ALT in the INFO field of reference VCF file.